0oshowero0/HealthyCities/README.md

 ## Introduction

-This repo is the code for generating the dataset discribed in XXX.
+This repo is the code for generating the dataset discribed in Healthy Cities: A Comprehensive Dataset of Environmental Determinants of Health in England Cities.

 ## Folder Structure
 ```none